 Research Supplements at NIEHS

-Principal investigators at domestic institutions with an active NIEHS research grant, and with a reasonable period of research support (usually 2 years or more) remaining at the time of the supplemental award, are eligible to submit a request to NIEHS for an administrative supplement to the grant.
+Recipients of NIEHS research grants with a reasonable period of research support (usually two years or more) remaining in the project period at the anticipated time of the supplement award (3-6 months after application submission) are eligible to submit a request to NIEHS for an administrative supplement to the grant.

 ---|---|